Samarkand train station

 Travel advice:

 Check with the Foreign Office's travel advice website, www.gov.uk/foreign-travel-advice/uzbekistan for travel advice.
-They advise against all but essential travel to some parts of Uzbekistan near the Afghan border.
+They advise against all but essential travel to parts of Uzbekistan near the Afghan border.

 Page last updated: